 The protection of residents and existing local businesses is a central part of the Licensing Act 2003.

-When an application is made for a new licence, a major variation of an existing licence or a review of a licence, local residents and businesses are free to make objections.
+When an application is made for a new licence, a major variation of an existing licence or a review of a licence, local residents and businesses are free to make objections or offer support.

-An objection to a licence application is referred to as making a representation.
+An objection to or support of a licence application is referred to as making a representation.

 If found relevant, the licensing team may arrange a mediation meeting between the relevant parties for them to try and find a reasonable compromise.
 If this informal process is unsuccessful, a hearing before the licensing committee will follow.
 All relevant parties will be notified.
 The licensing committee or sub-committee will make a decision and the details of that decision will be circulated to the parties concerned.

 You may also wish to submit a petition against the approval of a licence application.